radzserg/ducer/README.md

-# Motivation

-Ducer is framework-agnostic library.
-You can write data directly to DB, call your REST or graphql API.
-It's your responsibility to implement data providers.
-Ducer encourages you to seed data in the same way as your application does.
-Call your API to fill in the data.
-Use direct DB updates where there's no other way.

-Features:

-- ability to generate data as close as possible to real conditions
-- ability to play complex data scenarios
-- ability to easily tweak data at different levels of nesting
+# **Ducer - Framework-Agnostic Data Factory**

+## **Motivation**

+Ducer is a **framework-agnostic** library that allows you to generate data for your application in a way that closely mimics real-world conditions.
+Whether you're inserting data directly into a database, calling a REST API, or interacting with GraphQL, **Ducer provides full flexibility**—you define the data providers.

+Instead of manually seeding your database or mocking API responses, **Ducer encourages you to generate test data in the same way your application does**.
+This ensures consistency and makes it easier to test complex scenarios.

+### **Key Features**
+✅ Generate data that accurately reflects real-world conditions.
+✅ Support for complex, interdependent data structures.
-- ability to easily obtain (if necessary) all generated data from different levels of nesting.
+✅ Easily customize data at different levels of nesting.
+✅ Retrieve all generated data, including dependencies, if needed.

-# How to use
+# Usage

-### Simple scenarios
+### 1. Simple scenarios

 ```typescript
 const iMake: Ducer = new Ducer();